Meet the team who help shape the artistic vision of the Company and work to champion future theatre-makers in Australia.

 As a playwright, her credits include Darkness (New Theatricals), CAESAR (La Boite), Australian Realness (Malthouse Theatre), Conviction (Darebin Arts), Calamity (MTC NEON), Madonna Arms (Next Wave/Artshouse) and I Know There's a Lot of Noise Outside (I'm Trying To Kiss You/LaMama).
 She received the inaugural Melbourne Festival Discovery Award for The Unspoken Word is Joe (LaMama/Griffin Theatre/ Brisbane Festival) and her work has been nominated for 10 Greenroom awards, including Best New Writing for Conviction.

-Artwork for Bryan Andy
+Artwork for Mark Wilson

 Artwork for Janine Snape